TBD54566975/ssi-sdk/cmd/doc.md

 *What are the pre-requisites that need to be true for this work to succeed?*

 The cli tool must be self-contained and leverage the SSI-SDK's for operations.
+It shall not be a daemon and only runs when invoked.
+It can use a datastore for key management, etc.

 ## Goals